elqal3awii/WebSecurity-Academy-with-Python/README.md

 ## Python Alternatives

+If your goal is to quickly write a script, then Python will be your best friend.
+However, if you prioritize efficiency, seeking faster runtime and script robustness, there are better options available than Python

-If you are a penetration tester and are looking for more robust and faster scripts in terms of runtime, I recommend checking out the [WebSecurity Academy with Rust](https://github.com/elqal3awii/WebSecurity-Academy-with-Rust) repository in which I have solved the same labs using **Rust** in both single-threaded and multi-threaded programming approaches.
+I recommend checking out the [WebSecurity Academy with Rust](https://github.com/elqal3awii/WebSecurity-Academy-with-Rust) repository in which I have solved the same labs using **Rust** in both single-threaded and multi-threaded programming approaches.

 ## Support & Star ✨